Uyir: Reception

 The Hindu wrote "After a point the end is guessable, yet the treatment is a reiteration of Sami's astuteness.
 Story, screenplay, dialogue writer and director Sami, you hear, has worked with the likes of Parthiban and Cheran.
 The positive influence shows".
 Rediff called it "a lifeless film".
 Malini Mannath of Chennai Online wrote "What is worth appreciating about 'Uyir' is the director's sincere attempt to offer the viewer a fare different from the routine ones, not taking recourse to overt glamour or vulgarity though there was enough room for the script to be manipulated, and yet give a film that is fairly engaging".
 Cinesouth wrote "Director Samy can be lauded for accelerating the speed of the film with a very few characters".

-Controversy

-The film became controversial for its adultery theme, with organisations such as the Hindu Makkal Katchi and the All India Democratic Women's Association demanding it's banning.